Meet our team

 20150719_170511

 Lauren is an active member of the local equestrian community with her own horse Ed and has ridden and competed locally & nationally throughout her life.
-She supports the local Pony Club by volunteering, judging at competitions and assisting with events.

 Holly Hunter – Equine Coordinator